Our website is now open for orders that will ship January, February & March 2018.

 How To Order Bareroot Online

 Our website is organized by category.
-Just click on the selection list in the left column to see our current availability.
-You can complete your order online except for the shipping cost of your order.
-After we receive your order, we will email you with your shipping total.
-Your credit card is not charged until we ship to you January to March.
+Just click on the desired selection in the left column to see our current availability.
+You can complete your order online except for the shipping cost.
+After we receive your order, we will email you with your invoice including shipping.
+Your credit card is not charged until right before we ship to you in January, February or March.

 Sorry, but we are unable to accept your gardening questions by email.
 However, if you have questions related to your bare root order, please phone us at 805 466 3406.